cloudcastaway/n8n-automation-practice/auralith-faq-chatbot/README.md

 - [Airtable](https://airtable.com)
 - [Google Drive API](https://developers.google.com/drive)

-## Deployment
+## Setup

-### Requirements
+### Prerequisites

-- Running n8n instance (local, Docker, or Render)
+- A running instance of n8n (locally or hosted)
 - API keys for OpenAI, Pinecone, Airtable, and Google Drive
-- Necessary credentials configured in n8n
+- Environment variables configured inside n8n for each integration

-### Setup Instructions
+### Deployment Steps

-1. Import the provided JSON workflows into your n8n instance.
+1. Import both JSON workflows into your n8n instance.
-2. Configure authentication for all connected services (OpenAI, Pinecone, Airtable, Google Drive).
+2. Set up authentication for all services.
-3. Deploy the Auralith Chat Agent to handle incoming chat messages.
+3. Connect the Auralith Chat Agent to your preferred messaging platform.
-4. Activate the Auralith Uploader to ingest files from Google Drive automatically.
+4. Activate the Auralith Uploader to monitor your Google Drive folder.

----

 ## Testing

-- Use "Test workflow" in n8n to simulate a document upload or message.
-- Upload supported files to Google Drive and verify they appear in Pinecone.
+- Upload a `.txt`, `.docx`, or `.pdf` file to Google Drive and verify that it is processed and stored in Pinecone.
-- Send a sample message to the chatbot and confirm the semantic response is accurate.
+- Send a message to the chatbot and confirm that it retrieves and responds with relevant FAQ content.

----

-## Notes

-The workflows include visual annotations explaining the function of each node.
-These are visible in the annotated screenshots above.
-No additional `NOTES.md` is necessary.

----
+- Use the "Test workflow" button in n8n to simulate individual steps.

 ## File Structure